akseidel/LabGroupAssigning/README.md

 ## Notes

-* The application window is resizable.
+* The application window is re-sizable.
 * Execution time is pure luck for the lengthy tasks.
 For example the solution for the 8 x 8 x 2 shown above occurred under 5 minutes.
 This same task could take hours.
 * The **Chk:** values are row and column checksum values that are the sum of the assigned student id numbers.
 Properly assigned row and columns will have the same checksum.
 * This program continuously makes random lab group selections for each matrix value from an ever decreasing pool of remaining possible lab group candidates.
 It records the most filled assignment matrix.
 The displayed matrix is the last best assignment matrix.
 Selection trials stop when the matrix is totally filled or after the number of solution trials is expired.